Summary: One student describes a picture to another so they can recreate it without looking at it.

-1. Split the group into pairs and have them sit back to back or facing each other with a divider in between them.
+- Split the group into pairs.
+Have them sit back to back, or facing each other with a divider in between them.

-How did your drawings come out compared to the original?
+- How did your drawings compare to the original?
 Were they similar or different?

-What worked well to describe your picture to your partner?
-What did not?
+- What worked well to describe your picture to your partner?
+What didn’t work?

 - What is “communication”?
 Why is communication important when working in pairs?